VirtualBrightPlayz/TextChat/README.md

  - Configuration to determine what teams see messages from what other teams.
  - Area-based text chat options.
  - Persistant blocks and mutes through server restarts.
+ - Chat hints at the bottom of the screen.

 ### Config Settings
 Config option | Config Type | Default Value | Description